particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 - Type: Basic features supported by the peripheral device
 - Local Name: a descriptive name for your peripheral device
 - Service UUID: UUIDs supported by your peripheral device
-- Custom data: such as beacon data for iBeacon
+- Custom data: beacon data for iBeacon, for example

 While central devices do not advertise, they may scan for devices in range and use their advertising data to determine what to connect to.
-For example, the heart rate central finds the first heart rate sensor in range and connects to it automatically.
+For example, the [heart rate central example](#heart-rate-central) finds the first heart rate sensor in range and connects to it automatically.

 ### Scan Response